 Deferred income taxes arise from temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements, which will result in taxable or deductible amounts in the future.
 We record a valuation allowance to reduce our deferred tax assets to the amount that is more likely than not to be realized.
 In evaluating our ability to recover our deferred tax assets in the jurisdiction from which they arise, we consider all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax-planning strategies and results of recent operations.
 It is difficult to conclude that a valuation allowance is not needed when the negative evidence includes cumulative losses in recent years.
 If we were to determine that it is more likely than not that we would not be able to realize all or part of our net deferred tax assets in the future, an adjustment to the deferred tax assets would be charged to earnings in the period such determination is made.
-Likewise, if we later determine that it is more likely than not that all or part of the net deferred tax assets would be realized, a tax benefit would be realized when all or part of the previously provided valuation allowance would be reversed.
-As of September 30, 2024, we have significant U.S. deferred tax assets that have a full valuation allowance and foreign deferred tax assets that have a partial valuation allowance.
+Likewise, if we later determine that it is more likely than not that all or part of the net deferred tax assets would be realized, a tax benefit would be realized when all or part of the net deferred tax assets that have a full valuation allowance and foreign deferred tax assets that have a partial valuation allowance.
 Any changes to the judgments related to our valuation allowance could have a material impact on our results of operations.
 For the years ended September 30, 2024 and 2023, we had net deferred tax assets of \$0.2 and \$0.1 million.